nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/project-metrics/README.md

 Module for generating data to be used in a Kibana dashboard, and displayed in the "Analytics" area of Web UI.

-Module for generating data to be used in a Kibana dashboard, and displayed in the "Analytics" area of Web UI.

 This module supports a "story" that the duration of content with completion dates decreases over time, because Nuxeo makes things more efficient.
 It uses a exponential function, with some jiggle, to create this trend.
 Note the "Project Duration" graph:

 ![Dashboard Example](example.png)